 - Air Freshener: Most essential oils such as lavender and lemongrass, when burnt can help give out an aromatic smell.

-Some essential oils are proven to be extremely safe for pregnant women as long as there are no complications in the pregnancy However, don’t overuse any of them.
-Make sure to dilute the oils using one or two drops.
+Some essential oils are proven to be extremely safe for pregnant women as long as there are no complications in the pregnancy.
+However, don’t overuse any of them.
+Make sure to dilute the oils with a carrier oil and take only one or two drops of the essential oil.

-Here’s a list of pregnancy essential oils that are safe to use:
+Here’s a list of essential oils that are safe to use during pregnancy:

 - Geranium: bitter orange is oil which will help you with water retention.

 - Lavender (Lavendula Angustifolia): If you have constant body aches and pains, you can blend ginger and lavender with massage oil to apply on your body.
 This is great for pain relief.

 - Cypress: Cypress is a great comfort if you are struggling with varicose veins and swollen ankles.